World Vision Delegation at Cop30/ Brazil /2025.

 Lynthia, 12, child delegate from World Vision, participates in the COP30 side event on Just Transitions in Central America/ Brazil/2025.

-The climate crisis is rewriting childhood in real time.
-It is up to us to rewrite the ending.
+Because the climate crisis is rewriting childhood in real time.